dotoroart/cards/README.md

 #### *Hand*

 - You may not have more than 7 cards in your hand.
-- If you have, you must discard of them by the end of turn.
+- If you have, you must discard by the end of turn.
-- When cards are discarded they go to your Restpile.
+- When cards are discarded they go to a zone called your Restpile.

 #### *Turn*